 All application documents should be on hand in the CGCE Admissions Office at least one month before the intended starting term.
 Consult the Graduate Studies Catalog for more stringent deadlines for the Counseling, Health Administration and Nursing programs.
 Students may begin their studies in fall, spring, or summer.
-Software Engineering, Counseling, and Health Administration students may begin their studies only in the fall semester.
+Software Engineering, Counseling, and Health Administration students begin their studies only in the fall semester.
+Physical Therapy and Nurse Anesthesia students begin their studies only in the summer semester.